Simon-L/revx2/README.md

 revx2.lua
 ===========
-> :warning: Super WIP stuff! :warning:
+> Kinda WIP stuff! :warning:

 This library extracts tempo and slices informations from rx2 files for the ReCycle sampling software by Propellerheads.
 Designed for `luajit`.